algorithm-ninja/task-maker/README.md

 task-maker --clean
 ```

+### Building all the tasks of a contest
+You may want to build all the tasks of a contest, to do so just issue
+`contest-maker` in the contest directory.
+You can also specify
+`--contest-dir` to build all the tasks inside that folder or you can select
+a specific `contest.yaml` file with `--contest-yaml`.

 ### Using a remote executor
 One of the best feature of task-maker is the ability to execute a task remotely.
 The setup is really simple, you need to start some programs: a server and